tasket/wyng-backup/README.md

 */20 * * * * root su -l -c '/usr/local/bin/sparsebak.py monitor'
 ```

+This will harvest the locations of changed data (but not the data itself) and
-This will harvest each snapshot's delta metadata and rotate to fresh snapshots every 20 minutes.
+rotate to fresh snapshots every 20 minutes.